pydata/pydata-cookbook/papers/joshua_warner/00_scikitimage.rst

 Corner detection
 ----------------

 Corner detection is used to extract sharp features from an image.
 There are several corner detectors implemented on scikit-image.
-This example shows the Harris corner detector [Harris], which finds corner points and determine their position with sub-pixel precision.
+This example shows the Harris corner detector [Har88]_, which finds corner points and determine their position with sub-pixel precision.

 The input image will be based on an image of a checkerboard, given by the function ``data.checkerboard()``, but a rectangular checkerboard is too easy.
 Using the functions ``warp`` and ``AffineTransform`` contained in in ``skimage.transform``, the checkerboard can be stretched and warped out of shape (see Figure :ref:`corners`)